 Capturing operational risk impacts of coronavirus

-We've updated our draft guidance on how to capture the operational risk impacts of coronavirus (Covid-19) following further discussions with our members.
-The new version includes advice specific to insurance members and advice on how to use the ORX Reference Taxonomy to classify coronavirus-related events.
-Read on for more information and the updates.
+We've just updated our guidance on how to capture the operational risk impacts of coronavirus (Covid-19) following further discussions with the banking and insurance definitions working groups (DWG) and taking into account feedback from our members.
+The latest version provides additional guidance on how to aggregate and link losses relating to the pandemic.

 Since we were set up in 2002, ORX has led the way in setting the standards for capturing and reporting operational risk losses.
 Our Operational Risk Reporting Standards are freely available and are an important resource for many financial organisations to support data collection and reporting.